 We have made an update to our guide on Lighting regulations and guidelines, please see our new article on this subject here

 There are a number of regulations for new and existing buildings to achieve high energy efficiency projects.
 With our wide range of high efficiency luminaires energy and maintenance costs can be reduced.
-It is essential that designers and clients are aware of the regulation requirements in order to maximize efficiency.
+It is essential that designers and clients are aware of the regulation requirements in order to maximise efficiency.

 The LG7 is issued by the Society of Light & Lighting and is intended to be a guide for designers of lighting for offices.
 The aim of the guidance is to achieve a fully compliant lighting design, requiring a good luminance balance between the task area, walls and ceiling.
 Illuminance ratio should be at least 50% for the task area, 30% for the ceiling and 20% for the floor.